Japan – on general release from 4 March 2017. Information in Japanese.

 One character in the film embodies some of the IBFANers who helped Aamir, including Tracey Wagner-Rizvi, Andreas Adelberger and Baby Milk Action’s Patti Rundall and Mike Brady.

 Tigers will be appearing at other festivals and be on general release and streaming services in due course.
+The film has so far only gone on general release in Japan (March 2017).
+The Japanese trailer is included below:

 If you represent an organisation interested in promoting the film to your networks, please contact Baby Milk Action.